brunomaga/brunomaga.github.io/_drafts/2024-09-25-from-Diffusion-to-SORA.md

 ## Diffusion transformers

 The publication [Scalable Diffusion Models with Transformers](https://arxiv.org/abs/2212.09748) introduced diffusion transformers (DiT) as a replacement that outperformes the UNet-based diffusion in scaling and accuracy measured by [Fréchet inception distance](https://en.wikipedia.org/wiki/Fr%C3%A9chet_inception_distance).
-PUtting it simply

->  DiTs adhere to the best practices of [Vision Transformers (ViTs)](https://arxiv.org/abs/2010.11929), which have been shown to scale more effectively for visual recognition than traditional convolutional networks (e.g., ResNet).
+Because the work presented is based on image diffusion, DiT is based on [Vision Transformers (ViTs)](https://arxiv.org/abs/2010.11929), that operate on patches of images (Figure 4).
+VITs also also shown to have better scaling properties and accuracy than convolutional neural networks.
+Moreover, related to ViTs scaling, it shows that (1) ViT Gflops are strongly correlated with FID, (2) DiT Gflops are critical to improving performance, and (3) larger DiT models use large compute more efficiently.

 >  We study the scaling behavior of transformers with respect to network complexity (in GFlops) vs. sample quality.
 We show that by constructing and benchmarking the DiT design space under the Latent Diffusion Models (LDMs) [48] framework, where diffusion models are trained within a VAE’s latent space, we can successfully replace the U-Net backbone with a transformer.